ncar-xdev/ncar-xdev.github.io/about/xdev.md

 # The Experimental Development Team (Xdev)

-The Experimental Development Team (Xdev) was born out of Pangeo.
-Matthew Long (CGD) and I felt that Pangeo was a movement that NCAR needed to join.
+The Experimental Development Team (Xdev) was born out of [Pangeo](https://pangeo.io).
+[Matthew Long](https://www.cgd.ucar.edu/staff/mclong/) and I felt that Pangeo was a movement that NCAR needed to join.
 Not only does Pangeo offer a roadmap for interactive "Big Data" analysis for climate and weather scientists, but it demonstrates a revolutionary culture of collaboration between scientists and software engineers spanning both academia and industry.
-Pangeo realizes the dream of open source software and open development that so many people evangelize but so few obtain.
+Pangeo realizes the dream of open source software and open development that so many people evangelize but so few achieve.
 But to realize this dream at NCAR, we need to do more than just _use_ Pangeo Environments.
-We need to do more than just teach scientists how to use Xarray and Dask and Jupyter, or program in Python, or even develop an NCL replacement in Python that leverages the Pangeo stack.
+We need to do more than just teach scientists how to use Xarray and Dask and Jupyter, or how program in Python, or even how to develop an [NCL](https://www.ncl.ucar.edu/) replacement in Python that leverages the Pangeo stack.

 _NCAR needs to change how its scientists and software engineers relate to one another, and how technology for data science and analysis at NCAR is developed openly._